TaokyleYT/LogicGate/LogicGate/README.rst

 There are 2 special syntax

-—-- (three hyphens): new word, used for the ascii output separating the binary for ascii translation
+—-- (three hyphens): new word, used for the ascii output separating the binary for ascii translation.
+Everything else on the line with this syntax will be ignored.

 ### (three hashes): comment everything after the syntax

 For any of the special syntax, they are not being interpreted as special syntax unless the entire syntax appears.
-They can be anywhere in a line, and that line will act like what the syntax shows (if the special syntax appears in the same line, they will be scanned and processed according to here)
+They can be anywhere in a line, and that line will act like what the syntax shows (if more tham one special syntax appears in the same line, they will be scanned and processed according to here)

 examples